mekanii/ESU/README.md

 - Output current<br>$I_{out} = 0.5 \ A$

 ###### Core Cross-Sectional Area ($A_e$)
+The effective cross-sectional area of the core is calculated as:

 $A_e = \frac{( OD – ID ) • H }{ 2 }$

 $A_e  = \frac{( 40.4 – 23.3 ) • 15.1 }{ 2 } = 129.1 \ mm^2$

+This area is important for determining how much magnetic flux the core can handle without saturating.

+###### Primary Turns ($N_p$)
+The number of primary turns is determined by:

 $N_p = \frac{ V_{in} • Duty \ Cycle • 10^{10} }{ 2 • f • B_{max} • A_e }$